pikelang/Roxen/server/tools/cacti/README.txt

 This package can be used to create graphs in cacti that monitors a Roxen Webserver, Roxen CMS or a Roxen Editorial Portal server.
-The package contains about 70 graphable data source, some examples:
+The package contains about 70 graphable data sources.
+Some examples:

   - Requests per second
   - Transfered bytes
   - MySQL queries

-The templates fetches data via the SNMP protocol.
-You will have to enable SNMP on the Roxen server that should be monitored.
+The templates fetche data via the SNMP protocol.
+You will have to enable SNMP on the Roxen servers that should be monitored.

 A short introduction to cacti can be fond on cacti.net: